-We love going to the South Bend Cubs baseball games when we are passing through South Bend.
+We love going to the South Bend Cubs baseball games while passing through South Bend.
 If you are visiting the region during the season, make sure you check the schedule to see if there is a home game.
-It’s a great and affordable outing for family and friends, and one of my favorite Minor League Baseball teams.
-They have fantastic weekday promotions as well, like Triple Play Tuesday ($12 ticket, hot dog, and drink combo), $2 drinks on Thursdays, and fireworks on Friday nights.
+It’s a great, affordable outing for family and friends and one of my favorite Minor League Baseball teams.
+They also have fantastic weekday promotions, like Triple Play Tuesday ($13 ticket, hot dog, and drink combo), $2 drinks on Thursdays, and fireworks on Friday nights.

 Other things to do in South Bend: